( Disponible en anglais seulement )

 Gail is a frequent speaker to a variety of organizations on taxation, estate planning and administration, trusts, planned giving, and charities and not-for-profit organizations.
 She is past Chair of STEP Calgary and recently was the co-instructor of the Wills and Estates course for the University of Calgary Law Faculty.

-Gail is listed in The Best in Lawyers Canada 2013-2018 in Trusts and Estates.
+Gail is listed in The Best in Lawyers Canada 2012-2022 in Trusts and Estates.
 She has also been named to the recent editions of The Canadian Legal Lexpert Directory in Estate and Personal Tax Law.
-Gail was appointed Queen’s Counsel in 2016.
+Gail is King’s Counsel, she was appointed Queen’s Counsel in 2016.
 She has volunteered for charitable organizations devoted to children, health, and the arts.

 Gail practised for several years in British Columbia both as a partner at a major Vancouver firm and as a principal of her own firm.
 In Alberta, Gail was a partner at a major law firm in Calgary for several years before joining Miller Thomson in 2007.